joongpa/Laita/README.md

 - Statistics page
     - streaks for meeting daily goals
     - Lifetime summaries
-    - Add second graph for quantity-based categories
-- Allow user to specify if category is hours-based or quantity-based
 - Move hours and minutes sliders to the bottom for better ergonomics in the add screen
 - Goal page
     - Current goals should be displayed rather than just an empty text field